-Master of Arts in Counseling Psychology; Trauma Track
+Master of Arts in Counseling Psychology

-The Master of Arts in Counseling Psychology; Trauma Track is intended to provide students with a graduate level foundation in psychology and counseling, preparing them for employment in a variety of helping professions.
+The Master of Arts in Counseling Psychology is intended to provide students with a graduate level foundation in psychology and counseling, preparing them for employment in a variety of helping professions.
 The program prepares graduates for mental health counseling licensure in Massachusetts and in other states.
-In addition to core courses in counseling techniques, psychopathology, career counseling, human development, and psychological assessment, students will be exposed to specialty areas of how to counsel those who have experienced physical, emotional, and sexual trauma, people and families impacted by chronic illness, and those embarking on end of life concerns.
+In addition to core courses in counseling techniques, psychopathology, career counseling, human development, and psychological assessment, students will be exposed to specialty areas of how to counsel those who have experienced physical, emotional, and sexual trauma, people and families impacted by chronic illness, and those embarking on end-of-life concerns.

-Students will learn how to diagnose mental health disorders based on the criteria set forth in the most recent version of the Diagnostic and Statistical Manual and conduct various assessments including but not limited to: safety evaluations, psychosocial, strength based, motivational interviewing, psychological trauma (physical, sexual and emotional) screenings, and the mental status exam.
-They will also learn counseling techniques in class and at their practicum and internship locations.
+Students will learn how to diagnose mental health disorders and conduct various assessments including but not limited to: safety evaluations, psychosocial, strength based, motivational interviewing, psychological trauma (physical, sexual and emotional) screenings, and the mental status exam.
+They will also learn counseling techniques in classes and at their practicum and internship locations.